-Marriage and Family Therapy Doctoral Programs in Puerto Rico
+PhD in Marriage and Family Therapy Program in Puerto Rico

 PhD in Marriage and Family Therapy programs offer current and future top mental health professionals the opportunity to build on their expertise as competent, ethical and qualified professionals, and how to best refine their sense of how to counsel couples and families.